psanan/website/website/README.md

 * rsync to upload
 * ImageMagick to shrink images

-Recommended:
+Other helpful tools:
 * Git to track changes
-* Shellcheck and Pylint (or similar) to check style
+* Shellcheck and Pylint to check style
 * Yapf to format Python